 The use of proper grammar, punctuation, and spelling in the construction of sentences and the development of paragraphs.
 Covers various types of legal writing including memorandum of law, persuasive writing and legal correspondence.
 Analysis and application of the writing process to produce well-written documents commonly used in the practice of law.
-Prerequisites: ENG101.
+Prerequisites: ENG101 and formal admission to the Paralegal program.

-PAR222 Paralegal Research
+Paralegal Research

 Role of the paralegal in the legal research process.
 Includes various types of and sources for legal research.
 Also covers components and use of case law and briefs in addition to use of secondary sources and digests.
-Prerequisites: PAR106.
+Prerequisites: PAR106 and formal admission to the Paralegal program.